WebAssembly/component-model/design/mvp/CanonicalABI.md

         thread.resume()
         return
 ```
-The `tick` method does not have an analogue in Core WebAssembly and enables
+The `Store.tick` method does not have an analogue in Core WebAssembly and
-[native async](Async.md) support in the Component Model.
-The expectation is
+enables [native async support](Async.md) in the Component Model.
+The
-that the host will interleave calls to `invoke` with calls to `tick`,
+expectation is that the host will interleave calls to `invoke` with calls to
-repeatedly calling `tick` until there is no more work to do or the store is
+`tick`, repeatedly calling `tick` until there is no more work to do or the
-destroyed.
-The nondeterministic `random.shuffle` indicates that the embedder is
+store is destroyed.
+The nondeterministic `random.shuffle` indicates that the
-allowed to use any algorithm (involving priorities, fairness, etc) to choose
+embedder is allowed to use any algorithm (involving priorities, fairness, etc)
-which thread to schedule next (and hopefully an algorithm more efficient than
+to choose which thread to schedule next (and hopefully an algorithm more
-the simple polling loop written above).
-The `Thread.ready` and `Thread.resume`
+efficient than the simple polling loop written above).
+The `Thread.ready` and
-methods along with how the `pending` list is populated are all defined
+`Thread.resume` methods along with how the `pending` list is populated are all
-[below](#thread-state) as part of the `Thread` class.
+defined [below](#thread-state) as part of the `Thread` class.

 The `FuncInst` passed to `Store.invoke` is defined to take 3 parameters:
 * an optional `caller` `Supertask` which is used to maintain the